Research into glaucoma

 Ailish Murray, director of grants and research

-We’re also funding a range of other research into glaucoma.
+We’re also funding a range of other research on glaucoma.
 You can read about some of our most recently funded projects below.